bauerca/openscihub-manifesto/README.md

 has had tremendous success driven by their "Talk" feature, including seredipitous, community-driven discoveries such as [light echoes](http://arxiv.org/abs/0906.5304).

+### Guiding principles

+1. Scientific knowledge continually evolves
+2. Organic community structure can streamline relationships between ideas and evidence
+3. Scientific results should be expeditiously published
+4. The review process should be open and ongoing
+5. More (legitimate) reviews/reviewers increase integrity
+6. Reviews should be open to review
+6. Even negative scientific results should be disseminated (things that didn't work)
+7. Print-based publication formats are old-school

 ## Background and Working Definitions
 \[need rationale for splitting hairs here\]